coreyryanhanson/coreyryanhanson.github.io/src/content_components/resume/work_experience/virtue_internship.md

 * Drafted workflows for several unsupervised techniques including K-means clustering and Latent Dirichlet Allocation.
 * Implemented a custom aggregation strategy benchmarked in an academic publication to improve vector representation of a short body of text.
 * Enhanced integrity of the data by integrating filters based on additional metrics from user data.
-Improved the data pipeline by migrating existing data to a PostgreSQ Database for improved efficiency.
+* Improved the data pipeline by migrating existing data to a PostgreSQL Database for improved efficiency.